An Efficient Algorithm for Vertex Enumeration of Arrangement: Systematic Experiments

 \section{Systematic Experiments}

-Here, we conduct systematic experiments to demonstrate the superiority of the proposed algorithm using the Zero rule over algorithms in Avis and Fukuda \cite{avis1991pivoting} and Moss \cite{moss2012basis}.
-We independently implement the algorithms in Avis and Fukuda \cite{avis1991pivoting} and Moss \cite{moss2012basis} by following their algorithmic structures.
-We implement our algorithm according to the outline shown in Algorithm \ref{fig:modify}.
-We generate four different arrangements: unit hypercubes, unit cubes with a cone being cut \textit{i.e.}, adding the equation $y_1+y_2+\cdots+y_d=1.5$ with the unit cube, random hyperplanes defined by random integers as coefficients, and a three-layer ReLU neural network.
-The merit of the former is the ground truth is known, which can assist us to examine if the compared algorithms can enumerate all vertices upon completion of the algorithm.
-The latter is to show the comparison in the general case.
-All our examples and Matlab code are publicly available\footnote{https://github.com/Github-DongZelin/Examples-and-Command-of-the-algorithm} for readers' free download and use.
+Here, we demonstrate the superiority of our algorithm through systematic experiments.
+We compare our algorithm with \texttt{Enhanced AF}, \texttt{AF}, and \texttt{Moss} on the following four types of hyperplane arrangements: an arrangement containing $2d$ hyperplanes that enclose a unit cube in $\mathbb{R}^d$; $2d+1$ hyperplanes that enclose a truncated unit cube in $\mathbb{R}^d$, \textit{i.e.}, adding the hyperplane $y_1+y_2+\cdots+y_d=1.5$ with the unit cube; 125 different hyperplane arrangements randomly generated by MATLAB; and a family of arrangements that consist of all possible arrangements generated by a three-layer ReLU neural network with weights randomly generated.
+For each example, we list the number of vertices found by four algorithms and the run time.
+We denote the time spent exceeding 10,000 seconds as $>$9,999e purpose of the first two arrangements is that the ground truth is known, which can assist us to examine if the compared algorithms can enumerate all vertices upon completion of the algorithm.
+The third is to show the comparison in the general case.
+The last one is to show the utility of the proposed algorithm in artificial networks.
+All our examples and code are publicly available\footnote{https://github.com/Github-DongZelin/Examples-and-Command-of-the-algorithm} for readers' free download and use.

-\textbf{Unit hypercubes}: Table \ref{table:cubes} presents different algorithms' performance over unit hypercubes ranging from $\mathbb{R}^4$ to $\mathbb{R}^{10}$.
-It is surprising that Avis and Fukuda \cite{avis1991pivoting}'s algorithm cannot find all vertices in such a direct case.
-The reason is that this algorithm skips many vertices and stops early.
-Specifically, in certain steps, applying the Criss-Cross rule jumps into the initial dictionary and selects much later entries to pivot, which makes the algorithm terminate earlier without finding all vertices.

-\textbf{Unit hypercubes with a cone being cut}: Table \ref{table:cubecones} presents different algorithms' performance over unit hypercubes with a cone being cut ranging from $\mathbb{R}^4$ to $\mathbb{R}^{10}$.
-In these examples, Avis and Fukuda's algorithm \cite{avis1991pivoting} once again fails to find all vertices.
-Unlike the previous performance, their algorithm goes into a loop, causing it to fail in finding all vertices.
-After the table, Figures \ref{fig:cubecone 9} and Figure \ref{fig:cubecone 10} demonstrate the process of different algorithms in finding all vertices in $\mathbb{R}^9$ and $\mathbb{R}^{10}$, respectively; our method is better.